talisein/mikutime/index.markdown

 'Digital Stars' is a companion event to the concert; this is a DJ event where Vocaloid producers will stream a set.
 If you have the time, please join it as well!
-It will not bw available on YouTube, so please tune into [Twitch](https://www.twitch.tv/cfm_official).
+It will not be available on YouTube, so please tune into [Twitch](https://www.twitch.tv/cfm_official).

 ## What is the pre-show?